EinStack/geps/proposals/0004-release-deployment.md

 ### Binaries

-Pure binaries are convent to run Glide on local machines or in bare metal installations.
+Pure binaries are convenient to run Glide on local machines or in bare metal installations.
 They could be attached to Github releases to be able to download them directly or via popular installers (like Homebrew).

 Here is the build matrix: